PoCInnovation/Pool2022/Software/day05/resources/README.md

 # Build the API images and start the containers
 docker-compose up

-# Check if the server is running : you should get "Success"
+# Check if the server is running: you should get "Success"
 curl -s http://localhost:8080/health | grep "Up" > /dev/null && echo "Success" || echo "Failure"

 # Open the Visual Database Interface